Whether you're selling a rambler in Seattle or a craftsman in Yakima, paying 6% in realtor fees is a lot.

 At a certain point, you may be better off finding a full-service agent who charges a clear and upfront discounted rate.

-Typically, you should expect to pay about $100-300 for a flat-fee MLS listing in Washington.
+Typically, you can expect to pay about $100-300 for a flat fee MLS listing in Washington.
 However, we've seen basic plans for as low as $75 and more comprehensive services that charge as much as $500.

 Do I still need to pay the buyer's agent commission?

-How much to offer a buyer's agent is up to you, but most selling agent commissions in Washington range from 2.25%-3.00%.
+How much to offer a buyer's agent is up to you, but their commission in Washington typically ranges from 2.00% to 3.00%.

 How do I sell by owner in Washington?